fablabbcn/smartcitizen-docs/docs/Troubleshooting.md

 ### Noise readings don't go below 45dBA

 This issue is caused due to a firmware bug that initialized badly the I2S microphone in SCK2.0 and SCK2.1 sensors.
 A full explanation is detailed in the [forum](https://forum.smartcitizen.me/t/origin-of-the-noise-db-a-code/1391/12) and and the fix was released with a pre-releasue [V0.9.8](https://github.com/fablabbcn/smartcitizen-kit-21/releases/tag/0.9.8) of the SAMD firmware.

+### PM Sensor always reads 0ug/m3

+This issue has been detected after a batch from Plantower PMS5003 sensors during 2021 that yields 0ug/m3.
+A full explanation is detailed in the [forum](https://forum.smartcitizen.me/t/pm-sensor-always-reading-0-0/1649/21) and the fix was released in a branch in [V0.9.8](https://github.com/fablabbcn/smartcitizen-kit-21/tree/PMfix).
+The sensor operation is correct, and there is no need for hardware replacement.